Tips for Finding Lost Indoor-Outdoor Cats

 When an indoor-outdoor cat does not return home, this means something has happened to the cat.

-• They find themselves trapped, they get driven away from their usual territory by another animal or thunderstorm or another event and can’t find their way home.
-Or they become ill or injured and creep away to hide in a quiet dark place.
+- They may have been driven away from their usual territory by another animal or loud noises such as from a thunderstorm and can’t find their way home.

-• Some people suggest putting food and water, or a litter box or bedding with your cat’s scent on it outside.
-Or setting a humane trap.
+- Put food or bedding with your cat’s scent on it outdoors, or set a humane trap.

-• These things are critical if your cat is indoor-only because indoor-only cats who are outside by mistake are not in their usual territory (inside your home).
-They are scared and likely hiding close by.
+- These actions can be important if your cat is indoor-only because being outdoors is not their usual territory (which is inside your home).
+These indoor-only cats are scared and likely hiding close by.

-• But if your cat is indoor-outdoor, they know the territory around your home.
-They don’t typically need to be lured home with food.
+- If your cat is indoor-outdoor, they know the territory around your home.
+They don’t need to be lured home.
 Something is preventing your cat from returning home or they are lost outside of their normal territory.

-• Nonetheless, if your cat was chased outside of their normal territory, putting things outside your home with their scent on it – such as their litter box and bedding – won’t hurt.
+- Nonetheless, if your cat was chased outside of their normal territory, putting things outside your home with their scent or your scent on it – such as their bedding or a piece of your clothing – won’t hurt.
+And could help them find their way home.
+However, putting food outdoors is NOT a good idea – this will attract other animals.

 Immediate Steps to Take